-If you are a UK citizen and live outside the UK, British in Europe recommends a vote by proxy to ensure that your vote is counted in a potential general election.
+If you are a UK citizen and live outside the UK, British in Europe recommends a vote by proxy to ensure that your vote is counted in the upcoming general election on December 12th.
 That’s simply because the postal systems vary greatly and there’s no foolproof way of checking that your vote has arrived on time, been opened and counted.

-So, if you’re living abroad or just on holiday on election day, you can apply to vote by proxy.
+So, if you’re living abroad or just on holiday on December 12th, you can apply to vote by proxy.
 This means you can nominate someone to vote for you, which is really useful if you’re in a place where the post takes too long or is not reliable.
 Both you and the person you appoint as your proxy must be registered to vote.

 Where can I download a proxy form?